Grouped Assertions in JUnit 5 – assertAll()

 As all 3 assertions pass, so the final result passes.

-Example 2 – In the below example, the assertions are of different types assertEquals(), assertNotNull and assertNotEquals() within assertAll() assertion.
+Example 2 – The following example demonstrates using `assertAll()` in JUnit 5 to group assertions of different types – assertEquals(), assertNotNull and assertNotEquals() within a single test.
 It consists of the heading parameter with the value “GroupedAssertionsWithDifferentAssertionType”.

 @Test